calabozo/calabozo.github.com/ml/association/index.md

 ### Lift

-Another measure is the *lift* wich can be interpreted as the deviation of the support of the whole rule from the support expected under independence given the supports of the LHS and the RHS.
+Another measure is the *lift* which can be interpreted as the deviation of the support of the whole rule from the support expected under independence given the supports of the LHS and the RHS.
 Greater lift values indicate stronger associations.

 \\[